Spotlight: Chimney Rock National Monument

 Enjoy a “visual celebration” of Chimney Rock

 Chimney Rock National Monument covers 4,726 acres between Pagosa Springs and Durango in southwestern Colorado.
 It can be found 3 miles south of Highway 160 on Highway 151.
-Tours begin for the season on May 15 and are offered through September 30 by the Chimney Rock Interpretive Association (CRIA).
+Tours begin for the season on May 15 and are offered through September 30 and are available for advance reservation on Recreation.gov.

 Make Sure You

-Take advantage of CRIA’s programs!
+Take advantage of Chimney Rock Interpretive Association’s (CRIA) programs!
 The association conducts daily guided walking tours and operates a Visitor Center from May 15 to September 30.
 The association also hosts special events including pottery workshops, night sky archaeoastronomy programs and more.
 Visitors can also take advantage of self-guided tours that highlight the richness of Chimney Rock's geology and cultural significance.

 The “Four Corners” area of the nation’s southwest is rich in Ancestral Puebloan cultural sites.
 Why not expand your exploration to include Aztec Ruins National Monument, Chaco Culture National Historic Park, Mesa Verde National Park, the Anasazi Heritage Center and Canyon of the Ancients National Monument or Salmon Ruins.
 Check the Chaco Cultural National Historic Park website for more information on Chacoan outliers.